Microplastics Analysis Workshop and First Worrldwide Interlaboratory Study

 Microplastics are emerging environmental contaminants that pose growing concerns for the environment.
 There is an urgent need to provide high quality data on spatial and temporal trends of plastic particles in a wide range of sample matrices, however the environmental contaminant analysis community is challenged to provide such data.
 For example, the current lack of sufficient quality assurance and quality control (QAQC) tools such as interlaboratory studies hinder comparable results between laboratories.
 The Dept. of Environment and Health of the Vrije Universiteit has recognized the need for an open interlaboratory study on plastic particles in a variety of sample matrices and has teamed up with interlaboratory study provider QUASIMEME and NIVA to meet this need.

-This initiative kicks off with an international workshop in the English language open to all interested participants from around the world, to be held in Amsterdam 27-28 November 2018.
+This initiative kicks off with an international workshop in the English language open to all interested technical experts from around the world, to be held in Amsterdam 27-28 November 2018.
 The intention of the workshop is to review analytical issues surrounding microplastics analysis and to gather input from the expert analytical community who are up for the analytical challenge that plastic particles present for the design of an interlaboratory study.
 An interlaboratory study will be prepared following the workshop.
 Participants can join the workshop and later register separately for the interlaboratory study (expected in 2019).

 What are Microplastics?